rtshkmr/tp/docs/Testing.md

 There are three ways to run tests.

-:bulb: Running test using method 3 is more reliable, and it does not choke up your computer graphical interface.
+:bulb: Running test using method 3 is more reliable, and it does not choke up your computer's graphical interface.

 * **Method 1: Using IntelliJ JUnit test runner** (Not recommended)
   * To run all tests, right-click on the `src/test/java` folder and choose `Run 'All Tests'`